mgrebenets/mgrebenets.github.io/_posts/2015-03-17-hackerrank-in-swift---reuse-io.md

 println(a + b)
 {% endhighlight %}

 If you try to run `solve-me-first.swift` with makefile created in the article mentioned before, you'll get nowhere.
 Swift compiler has no idea where to look for `readLn` methods, so it can't interpret this script file alone.
-We have to build a Swift Module for `StdIO.swift` and then link it with out main Swift file.
+We have to build a Swift Module for `StdIO.swift` and then link it with our main Swift file.

 Check out [this](http://railsware.com/blog/2014/06/26/creation-of-pure-swift-module/) and [this](http://stackoverflow.com/questions/25860471/xcrun-swift-on-command-line-generate-unknown0-error-could-not-load-shared-l) link to find out more about building a Swift module.
 I'll just provide a summary here.
 Once a Swift Module for `StdIO.swift` is built, it will consist of 3 files:

 - `StdIO.swiftmodule` - public interface and definitions.
 An analogue of header files from Objective-C world.
 - `StdIO.swiftdoc` - documentation.
-- `libStdIO.dylib` - a shared (dynamic library).
-That's actually a binary that has all the code.
+- `libStdIO.dylib` - a shared (aka dynamic) library.
+That's actually a binary that has all all your code compiled, much alike dynamic library for C, C++, Objective-C and so on.
 There's a way to build a static (`.a`) library as well.

 In general, Swift Module can include more than one Swift file.
 It just so happens that we have only one.
 To build a module you need to run this command